AirwavesSM/Murder-Fake-Magnum/README.md

 # Murder Fake Magnum (EN)
 Attention!!!
 This addon is designed and works only in the Murder gamemode.

-Attention!!!
-This addon is designed and works only in the game mode Murder

 Description
 Adds a "Fake Magnum" weapon to the game, which is automatically issued to the killer at the beginning of each round.
 It looks exactly like a regular magnum, but has much less damage than the original, which allows the maniac to pretend to be an eyewitness with a secret weapon.